 Lateral thinking is definitely one of the most important elements of product design concept generation.
 Although we have already addressed it in principle, it will not hurt to lay it out.

 Lateral thinking refers to a broad search for a large number of possibilities and ideas.
-The aim is to avoid going in-depth with any of this or even pass judgment.
+The aim is to avoid going in-depth with any of this or even passing judgment.
 Sure, passing the opportunity to make a joke about your colleague’s lack of intelligence may be tough to resist, but do your best.

 Vertical thinking is the opposite, whereby you analyse one solution in-depth for its pros and cons.
-As this is part of an engineer’s nature, resisting the temptation needs some discipline and willpower.
+As this is part of an engineer’s nature, resisting temptation needs some discipline and willpower.

 But if you succeed at that, you will get the opportunity to do just that in the next stage.